 - Governments revoke the rights of an airline to fly a specific route.

 Improved Airline Performance

 - The chain effect.
-Since airplanes fly multiple trips each day, changing the time of one flight may force adjusting ten other flights a day.
-Changing ten flight schedules, in turn, can results in changes to connections for thousands of passengers.
+Since airplanes fly multiple trips each day, changing the time of one flight may force readjusting ten other flights a day.
+Changing ten flight schedules, in turn, can result in changes to connections for thousands of passengers.

 - Changes in personnel availability.

 - Flight connections.
 By changing flight times, airlines can better accommodate connecting passengers.
 If an airline finds that a flight is routinely delayed, they change the flight time to ensure smoother connections.

 - Weather.
 A harsher than expected winter on the East Coast of the US may result in slower turnaround times for flights.

 - Special events.
 Special events or even the arrival/departure of a dignitary’s airplane cause multiple flight delays.
 (Particularly special events that do not occur regularly, i.e., the Olympics, World Cup, etc.)